 Display screen could have been a bit bigger

 What’s incredible about this dual-beam sonar unit is that it works in tune with your tablet or smartphone.
-Moreover, it gathers detailed information by using the Bluetooth connection and displays the results on the screen of the device you are using.
+It gathers detailed information by using your Bluetooth connection and displays the results on your smartphone.

-In fact, this can be done right from the shore.
-Also, you can review, analyze and save all the maps in your smartphone from anywhere you wish with this best fish finder.
+In fact, you do this right from the shore.
+Also, you can review, analyze, and save all the maps on your smartphone, which is why we love it.

 Works on both Android and iOS devices